 - Bias in machine learning algorithms is both a social and a technical problem.
 There are no technical “fixes,” though technical tools can help us identify bias and reduce its harmfulness.

-- Do NOT remove sensitive data (like race and gender) from the training set.
+- Do not remove sensitive features (like race and gender) from your data.
 That makes it impossible to understand how your algorithm treats people with those characteristics, or if it exhibits a bias against them.

 Lab 1: Identifying racial bias in a health care algorithm

 To effectively manage patients, health systems often need to estimate particular patients’ health risks.
 Using quantitative measures, or “risk scores,” healthcare providers can prioritize patients and allocate resources to patients who need them most.
-In this lab, students examine an algorithm widely-used in industry to establish quantitative risk scores for patients.
+In this lab, students examine an algorithm widely used in hospitals to establish quantitative risk scores for patients.
 (At the time we developed this lab, this algorithm was applied to 200 million patients in the U.S. every year!).
 Students will discover how this algorithm embeds a bias against Black patients, undervaluing their medical risk relative to White patients.

-- What’s next?
-(Issues in machine learning beyond fairness and bias)
+- Issues in AI safety beyond fairness and bias

 (Optional) Lab 2: Ameliorating gender bias in a hiring algorithm